bgoonz/gists-revamp/by-extension/markdown/2021-09-22_Best-Vscode-Themes-2021-Update-64d3d3222c0.md

 ### 8.Vsc Community Material Theme

-The community maintained version of Material Theme with ”legacy” color schemes you love!
+The community maintained version of Material Theme with  "legacy " color schemes you love!
 This project is community-maintained and the source is encrypted.
 If you want to maintain it and ship new fixes, ask to become a maintainer so you’ll have full access to the repository.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*s70SyPc9J516sPO_.png" class="graf-image" /></figure><a href="https://morioh.com/redirect?l=https%3A%2F%2Fgithub.com%2Fmaterial-theme%2Fvsc-community-material-theme" class="markup--anchor markup--p-anchor">View on GitHub</a>